Boosting RL-Based Visual Reasoning with Selective Adversarial Entropy Intervention: Methods

+\paragraph{Maximum-entropy objective.} Maximum-entropy reinforcement learning, as used in soft actor-critic \citep{haarnoja2018soft}, augments reward maximization with an entropy term $H\!\left(\pi(\cdot \mid h_t)\right)$.
+In a token-level reasoning problem, the analogous objective can be written as

+where $\alpha>0$ controls the strength of entropy maximization and $\beta>0$ controls the reference-policy constraint.
+The entropy term prevents premature policy collapse and encourages the policy to preserve multiple near-optimal reasoning modes.
+In this sense, entropy is not merely a numerical regularizer: it directly controls the exploration capacity of the rollout policy.
+However, explicitly adding the entropy term with a fixed $\alpha$ would bias or destabilize policy optimization.
+Instead, we propose an entropy-guided adversarial sampling that achieves maximum-entropy exploration in an implicit manner.
+In return, it allows to produce more diverse candidate reasoning paths while keeping the policy update governed by the original task reward.

-To encourage policy exploration in RL sampling, SaEI introduces entropy-guided adversarial sampling, as shown in Fig.\ref{overview}.
-In RL sampling, the policy model $\pi_{\theta_{old}}$ generates a group of $n$ responses $\{y^i\}_{i=1}^n$ for the image-question pair $q=(I, Q)$.
-We calculate the average of token-wise entropy values to quantify policy entropy:
+\paragraph{GRPO with EgAS.} As shown in Fig.\ref{overview}, SaEI introduces EgAS to encourage policy exploration in RL sampling.
+The old policy model $\pi_{\theta_{\rm old}}$ first generates a group of $n$ responses $\{y^i\}_{i=1}^{n}$ for the clean image-question pair $q_{\rm cle}=(I,Q)$.
+We calculate the average token-wise entropy to quantify the rollout policy entropy:

-Intuitively, we can intervene in policy entropy by disrupting the image-question pair $q$.
-However, random disruption $q$ lacks explicit relation between entropy intervention so that it cannot precisely control the direction and degree of entropy intervention.
-Adversarial learning provides an approach to link adversarial objective and adversarial disruption (or adversarial attack) through gradient back propagation.
-Based on adversarial learning, we take policy entropy in Eq.\ref{grpo_entropy} as adversarial objective and back propagate its gradient to $q$ for disruption. $q$ is composed of an image $I$ and a textual question $Q$.
-The continuous nature and high dimensionality of the visual space make it widely acknowledged that visual adversarial examples are ubiquitous and can be easily generated \cite{qi2024visual}.
-In contrast, adversarial disruption in textual domain is generally more demanding and might incurring consequences like generating abnormal texts \cite{zhao2017generating, alzantot2018generating}.
-Therefore, we disrupt the visual input $I$ in our adversarial sampling.
+Intuitively, we can intervene in policy entropy by randomly perturbing the image-question pair $q_{\rm cle}$.
+However, random perturbation lacks an explicit relation to entropy intervention and therefore cannot precisely control the direction and degree of exploration.
+Adversarial learning provides a way to connect an adversarial objective with an input perturbation through back-propagation.
+We therefore use the policy entropy in Eq.~\eqref{eq:rollout_entropy} as the adversarial objective and back-propagate its gradient to the input.
+Since $q_{\rm cle}=(I,Q)$ consists of an image $I$ and a textual question $Q$, and visual inputs are continuous and high-dimensional, we apply the adversarial perturbation to the visual input while keeping the textual question unchanged.